SerKomla/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script is going to switch the current user to betty
+This folder contains shell scripts, that are going to help us give and take permissions on files and folders.